Table of Contents

-For some reason I’ve been getting a lot of questions and statements from people that feel that there is a tremendous amount of benefit or welfare fraud taking place.
+For some reason, I’ve been getting a lot of questions and statements from people that feel that there is a tremendous amount of benefit or welfare fraud taking place.

-There are many urban myths about the levels of benefit fraud, and I’m certain some will post hotly contested arguments in the comments about the levels of benefits fraud they have either witnessed or heard about.
+There are many urban myths about the levels of benefit fraud, and I’m sure some will post hotly contested arguments in the comments about the levels of benefits fraud they have either witnessed or heard about.

 What Do the Facts Tell Us?

 In general, facts about welfare fraud are hard to come by, but those that can be found do not support widespread benefit fraud.
 For example:

 Congressional testimony from 2002 stated that unemployment insurance fraud was 1.9 percent of all unemployment insurance benefits. – Source

 Los Angeles Welfare Fraud

 The Department of Public Social Services reports they handle about 1.5 million cases involving benefits.
 During the fiscal year 2004/2005, there were 60,634 reports of fraud, the department completed 52,930 investigations, and 425 people were convicted of welfare fraud.
 In addition, fraud or misrepresentation (not defined) was found in 10,789 cases.

 The county reports that currently the level of found fraud or misrepresentation occurs on 5,000 to 8,000 cases.
 Based on current levels of aid, that represents about half of one percent of all cases. – Source, Source